Nelson Algren: Honors and awards

-The Man With the Golden Arm won the National Book Award for Fiction in 1950.
+The Man with the Golden Arm won the National Book Award for Fiction in 1950.

-In 1947 Algren won an Arts and Letters Award from the National Institute of Arts and Letters, the forerunner to the American Academy and Institute of Arts and Letters.
+In 1947 Algren won an Arts and Letters Award from the National Institute of Arts and Letters, the forerunner to the American Academy of Arts and Letters.
 In 1974 the Institute awarded him the Award of Merit Medal for the novel.
 And three months before he died in 1981, Algren was elected to the Academy of Arts and Letters.

 Algren was also honored in 1998 with the Nelson Algren Fountain located in Chicago's Polish Triangle, in what had been the heart of Polish Downtown, the area that figured as the inspiration for much of his work.
 Appropriately enough, Division Street, Algren's favorite street as well as the onetime Polish Broadway, runs right past it.

 In 2010, Algren was posthumously inducted into the Chicago Literary Hall of Fame.